unifreak/unifreak.github.io/_posts/2022-12-13-the-go-programming-language-book-notes.md

 With generics, you can declare and use functions or types that are written to work with any of a set of types provided by calling code.

-# Type Parameter

-functions can be written to work on multiple types using type parameters.
-(generic functions).

-Each type parameter has a type constraint that acts as a kind of meta-type for the type parameter.
+Each "type parameter" has a "type constraint" that acts as a kind of meta-type for the type parameter.
 Each type constraint specifies the permissible type arguments that calling code can use.

 While a type parameter's constraint typically represents a set of types, at compile time the type parameter stands for a single type – the type provided as